 - Modern guitars with a bolt neck – also include adjustment from the side of the heel of a bolt-on neck.
 When looking from the body of the guitar to the head, counterclockwise adjustments decrease the truss rod tension (correct an underbow) and clockwise adjustments increase the truss rod tension (correct an overbow).
 Special tools such as a hex nut, or allen key are required to adjust the bolt of a truss rod.

 As discussed a truss rod is a component of a guitar that stabilizes the forward curvature of the guitar neck caused by the tension from the guitar strings.
-This forward curvature is called the relief, whereby it creates pressure and changes the angle of the guitar neck by the tension which is created, either pulling the neck forward or backwards.
+This forward curvature is called the relief, whereby it creates pressure and changes the angle of the guitar neck by the tension pulling the neck forward or backwards.
 The truss rod will counter action this tension, and with clever luthering we can control the shape of the neck.

 On a new instrument that has come straight from the shop/factory, the truss rod should already have been set up by the manufacturer before sale.
 However, this may not always be the case.
 If you are looking to alter your neck for minor adjustments then there is no reason why you cannot do this at your home.
 A modern guitars truss rod is used to add or reduce the relief in the neck, to compensate for the string tension pulling on it.

 If the neck bows backwards, the distance between the strings and the neck is closer which facilitates a low action.
 If the action is too low then you may experience fret buzz.
 If this is the case then it means you want to higher the action.
 To do this you want to the truss rod counter-clockwise (lefty loosey).
 This will increase the relief, and decrease the action of the strings.

-Increasing the Relief is the process of adding more backward bow on the guitar neck.
-Whilst decreasing the relief is the process of adding more forward bow.
-If the guitar neck has too much bow (or too much forward bow), you would say that you would like to increase the relief when making these adjustments.
+Increasing the Relief is the process of adding more forward bow on the guitar neck.
+Whilst decreasing the relief is the process of adding more backward bow.
+If the guitar neck is too much hump (or too much backward bow), you would say that you would like to increase the relief when making these adjustments.